jasonleinart/blog-site/_posts/2024-04-24-emerging-work-freelancers.md

 - Background
     - Post zirp business landscape not favorable to [luxury beliefs](https://www.robkhenderson.com/p/how-the-luxury-beliefs-of-an-educated){:target="_blank"} about management and leadership.
 Many reputations, business models, and conventional wisdoms will not be applicable.
     - Product life cycle framework suggests mass adoption of leadership theory based on knowledge worker signals opportunity for disruption.
 If everybody is a leader nobody is a leader.
     - Many highly skilled professionals are looking for autonomy and flexibility, but also to escape systems of patronage and propaganda masking as culture.
-They are fine with transactional relationships and will give their best as long as there are interesting problems to solve.
+They are fine with transactional relationships and will give their best as long as there are [interesting problems to solve](https://mitsloan.mit.edu/centers-initiatives/mit-leadership-center/problem-led-leadership-mit-style-leading){:target="_blank"}.

 Scenario
 * Marta is under **intense pressure to help the company move faster** to market by implementing more-sophisticated digital and conversational AI capabilities.
 But **her in-house talent lacks the deep expertise and experience necessary** to transform the company’s offerings, processes, and data and security infrastructures, and **her recruitment team has been unable to pry away top professionals from tech firms**, despite making generous offers.